Table of Contents

 mapping(address => bool) |

-Tracks which holders have claimed voting tokens |
+Tracks who has claimed voting tokens |

 Key Functions